Skip to main content

 • Justify budget requests with objective, inflation-adjusted forecasts

-• Identify systemic aging patterns (entire building systems expiring together)
+• Identify systemic aging patterns where entire building systems expire together

 • Plan bulk replacements for cost savings vs. emergency individual procurements